-Always rotate crops in your vegetable garden and get rid of infected plants as soon as possible to prevent a pest infestation.
-You should also buy your soil, fertilizers, and even plants from a reliable source and test them for any bugs or infections before introducing them to the garden.
+Always rotate crops in your vegetable garden and remove infected plants immediately to prevent a pest infestation.
+You should also buy your soil, fertilizers, and even plants from a reliable source and test them for bugs or infections before introducing them to the garden.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.